onosproject/discovery-agent/README.md

 + Independently, after mastership is negotiated, the controller will learn Stratum ports via gNMI get `interfaces/interface[name=...]/state`, searching for `id` and `oper-status`
    + Port discovery will be re-run periodically (say every minute or so) to detect new chassis configuration
   + On success, the controller will transition to `PortsDiscovered` state
-+ Once ports are initially discovered, controller will start to process LLDP packet-in notifications and convert these into ingress link records and periodically emit LLDP packet-out requests on all ports.
++ Once ports are initially discovered, controller will start to process LLDP and ARP packet-in notifications.
+They will be converted into ingress link records and host records.
+Controller will periodically emit LLDP packet-out requests on all ports.
-   + Controller will emit LLDP packets only; no BDDP packets
+   + Controller will emit LLDP packets only; no BDDP or ARP packets
-+ Periodically, stale ingress links will be pruned
++ Periodically, stale ingress links and stale hosts will be pruned
-   + Stale means link exists, but last LLDP was packet received too long ago
+   + Stale means link (or host) exists, but last LLDP (or ARP) packet was received too long ago
-   + Bypass the pruning action when link stale age parameter is set to 0
+   + Bypass the pruning action when link (or host) stale age parameter is set to 0
-+ Any changes/updates to the link inventory state will be forwarded onto any existing subscriber streams
++ Any changes/updates to the link or host inventory state will be forwarded onto any existing subscriber streams
-   + Only events for new and deleted/stale links will be sent
+   + Only events for new and deleted/stale links and hosts will be sent
    + Link will be expressed as a tuple of (ingress port ID, egress port ID, egress device UUID) where port ID is a number, not the port name; ingress device UUID is implied
+   + Host will be expressed as a tuple of (MAC, IP and Port)

 ## Miscellaneous Notes
 + gNMI set may need to allow for ports and links to be injected in support of IPU deployments (this is one possible solution to the IPU limitations)